Livingston (basketball): History

 During the height of its success, Livingston were Scottish National League Champions seven times between 1979 and 1987.
-The club were founder members of the British Basketball League, a professional league established in 1987 by leading clubs from England and Scotland.
+The club was founded by members of the British Basketball League, a professional league established in 1987 by leading clubs from England and Scotland.
 Playing out of the newly built 3,000-seat Forum Arena, Livingston were successful in their inaugural season and with an 81–72 victory over regular season champions Portsmouth, were winners of the first Carlsberg League Championship Final.

 In 1988 Murray acquired Rangers Football Club and inherited plans to form a 'sporting club' as the previous owner had bought Carlsberg League club Kingston for £100,000 and moved them to Glasgow.
 The Glasgow Rangers basketball team made their first appearance alongside Livingston in the 1988–89 season, becoming the league's second Scottish club.
 Rangers dominated the campaign, pipping Livingston to the regular season title and then beating them in the final of the Championship Play-offs, winning 89–86.
 Livingston also finished as runners-up in the NatWest League Trophy, losing 89–81 to Bracknell in the Final.

 Despite the success of his two basketball teams, Murray was rumoured to have had a fall out with the basketball authorities in 1989 over a proposal to have both teams playing at The Forum Arena on alternate weekends, meaning a home game would be staged every week.
 The move was blocked and so Murray withdrew his financial support.
 The Rangers team was sold and moved back to Kingston-upon-Thames in 1989, whilst the Livingston club briefly returned to the Scottish League before becoming the Livingston Bulls.